Andries-Smit/progress-circle/README.md

 Displays a circular progress bar.

 ## Features
-* Set the progress value based on an attribute
-* Set the maximum progress value based on an attribute
+* Shows the percentage (from 0 to 100) based on the progress value and the maximum progress value
-* Animate on load
+* Animates on load

 ## Dependencies
 Mendix 6.

 ## Demo project
 http://progresscircle.mxapps.io

+## Issues
+Please report issues at https://github.com/mendixlabs/progress-circle/issues.

 ## Disclaimer
 Status: In development